LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

-This master's degree offers four emphasis areas:
+This master's degree offers emphasis areas in:

 - Cognitive Impairment: Prepares educators to obtain a special education teaching endorsement in the area of cognitive impairment and instruct students with a cognitive impairment or severe multiple impairments in grades K-12 and up to age 26.